google/cluster-insight/TROUBLESHOOTING.md

        Read its log by the command:
        `sudo docker log CONTAINER_ID`.
 Pay attention to the messages at the tail of the log.
-       The CONTAINER_ID is the Docker ID of the running container.
+       The CONTAINER_ID is a 12-digit hexadecimal number.
 It is listed in the first column of the output of `sudo docker ps`.
-       The CONTAINER_ID is a 12-digit hexadecimal number.
     6. Stop the running container with:
        `sudo docker stop CONTAINER_ID` and then delete it with:
        `sudo docker rm CONTAINER_ID`.
     7. Start the Cluster-Insight service.
 Please follow the instructions in the [README](README.md) file.
     8. Verify that the Cluster-Insight server is operational by accessing it.
-See item (1) above.
+See item (ii) above.

 2. Did the IP address of the master node change?
     If you are using an IP address to access the Cluster-Insight server, then